-These results are shared with Governors at an annual data presentation (Autumn term GB meeting) and are documented on their annual report to parents.
+These results are shared with Governors at an annual data presentation (Autumn term GB meeting) and are documented pupils' annual report to parents.

 Annual reports: class and subject teachers will report annually to parents/carers on each Area of Learning and Experience (AoLE) together with details of achievements in other areas and activities undertaken that year.
 Pupils in the 14-19 Learning Pathways department will receive reports covering their progress and achievements in a wide range of accredited courses; and will also include: Careers and the World of Work, Language, Literacy and Communication, Mathematics and Numeracy, Personal and Social Development and RE.
-The content of school reports was changed in summer 2016 to reflect the curriculum changes outlined in 'Successful Futures'.
+The content of school reports is currently being revised for Summer 2022 to reflect the new curriculum.